aurelienlt/react-form-array-hooks/readme.md

 ### Appendable and removable items

-- Concatenate `items` with `newItem` in order to show an appendable item that can be appended on user input, while maintaining the same `item.key`.
+- Concatenate `items` with `newItem` in order to show an appendable item on user input, while maintaining the same `item.key`.
 - Use `item.newItem` to identify which item is the appendable item
-- Call `appendItem` to append an item with the key `appendKey`.
+- Call `appendItem` to append an item on user input with the key `appendKey`.
 - Call `setValue` to update an item value.
 - Call `removeItem` to remove an item value.